Stowbtsy-Naliboki Group: In the ranks of the 25th Home Army Infantry Regiment

 At that time, the 25th Home Army Infantry Regiment numbered about 1,200 soldiers and was the only such large partisan unit of the Home Army in the Kielce region.
 Due to the fact that the regiment operated directly behind the front lines and in an area lacking larger forest complexes, it was impossible to avoid heavy fighting with the Germans in the long run.
 On November 4, Major Leśniak's units became entangled in an all-day battle in the Huta forester's lodge area near Zapniów.
 About 20 Polish soldiers were killed in the fight, and another 30 were wounded.
 Among the fallen was the deputy commander of the regiment, Major Bronisław Lewkowicz, codenamed Kurs (previously the commander of the drop platoon in the Kampinos Group).
 The Germans, having lost about 100 killed, withdrew from the battlefield, but by bringing in significant forces, they managed to block almost all roads and paths leading to the Przysucha forests.
 On the night of November 4/5, the regiment managed to slip out of the encirclement and, after an all-night march, reached Boków.
 The stop in the village lasted only a few hours, as the German pursuit soon arrived there.
 After a five-hour fight, the Germans managed to push the Home Army soldiers into the nearby forest, but the 25th Infantry Regiment once again evaded the sweep.
 The Polish unit lost about 40 killed and 50 wounded in this clash (ten of the wounded were burned alive by the Germans in a makeshift hospital).
-Enemy losses were estimated at about 50 killed.
+Enemy losses were estimated at 50 killed.
 As a result of the two-day fighting, the number of Polish soldiers was reduced to about 560, more than half.
 Fatigue and lack of ammunition were taking their toll.